 Can I visit the Cathedral?

-In line with Government COVID-19 lockdown restrictions, the Cathedral will be open for private prayer and reflection from 11am to 3pm from Monday to Saturday, and from 12pm to 3pm on Sunday.
+Yes, the Cathedral is now fully open to visitors from 10am to 4pm from Monday to Saturday, and from 12.30pm to 3pm on Sunday.
 In order to keep our staff and visitors safe we are following Government and Church of England guidance on COVID-19.

 Will there be toilets available?